Make a latex concrete mold and cast it to make a concrete cowboy boot planter.

 This may transfer to the boot which could cause problems getting the latex rubber to adhere to the boot in that area.

-To insert the boot, just press the it onto the tile to help hold the boot in place while you are working on it but.
+To insert the boot, just press the it onto the tile.
+This will help hold the boot in place while you are working on it but.

-Make sure the boot is standing up straight and only recessed into the clay enough that if you tip it upside down, that it doesn’t fall off.
+Make sure the boot is standing up straight.
+It should only be recessed into the clay enough that if you tip it upside down, it doesn’t fall off.

 If you do find an area where the latex doesn’t want to adhere, don’t worry.